 This is part of the reason why Bulletproof Coffee works so well.
-It’s made with Bulletproof Brain Octane C8 MCT Oil, which produces four times more ketones than coconut oil alone.
-When you drink a cup of creamy Bulletproof Coffee, you feel full and focused for hours.
+It’s made with Bulletproof Brain Octane C8 MCT Oil, which contains 100% caprylic acid triglycerides, harvested from the most ketogenic-rich part of the coconut.

 What is MCT oil made of?